zengbing15/lumos_doc/docs/quickstart/getstarted.md

 The basic steps for developing a CKB DApp are as follows:

-1. Prepare the prerequisite skills and development stacks listed in [Prerequisites](../quickstart/getstarted#prerequisites)
+1. Prepare the prerequisite skills and development stacks listed in [Prerequisites](../quickstart/getstarted#prerequisites).
-2. Install and configure Nervos CKB
+2. Install and configure Nervos CKB.
-3. Create the node skeleton
+3. Create the node skeleton.
-4. Set up the config manager
+4. Set up the config manager.
+5. Start the Lumos indexer.
-5. Program common CKB tasks
+6. Program common CKB tasks.
-6. Troubleshooting
+7. Troubleshooting

 ## Steps